Skip to main content

 Step 1: measure CPU utilization

 The first step was to measure your CPU utilization.
-In real use cases you would typoically do this using an importer plugin that grabs data from a monitor API or similar.
+In real use cases you would typically do this using an importer plugin that grabs data from a monitor API or similar.
 However, for this example we will just manually create some dummy data.
 Add some timestamps, durations and cpu/utilization data to your inputs array, as follows:

 name: teads demo